joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/index.md

 or even make a program that analyzes mp3 files loaded over the Internet, with sound at the core of the application.

-You can load external audio files and work with audio that’s embedded in a SWF.
+You can load external audio files and work with audio that's embedded in a SWF.
-You can control the audio, create visual representations of the sound information, and capture sound from a user’s microphone.
+You can control the audio, create visual representations of the sound information, and capture sound from a user's microphone.

 - [Basics of working with sound](WS5b3ccc516d4fbf351e63e3d118a9b90204-7d27.html)
 - [Understanding the sound architecture](WS5b3ccc516d4fbf351e63e3d118a9b90204-7d26.html)